3. Tools

 Fig. 3.3.5 Selecting a hurricane from the map.

 After selecting a hurricane, a user will see the final hurricane track, similar to what is shown in Fig. 3.3.6.
 The circles represent a measurement point along the track.
 Clicking on a circle will produce a dialog with the available information at that point.
 The blue diamond represents the first point of hurricane landfall, i.e., the first point at which the distance to land is equal to zero.
 If a landfall location is found, the landfall parameters are programmatically filled in with the measurements at the landfall location.
-In the case where a hurricane makes landfall more than once, the user has the option to clear the initial landfall point, and select another landfall point, the procedure of which is described below.
-Note that if a new landfall location is selected by the user, except for the latitude and longitude which is updated programmatically, users should manually update the landfall parameters to agree with the expected parameter values at new location.
+In the case where a hurricane makes landfall more than once, the user has the option to clear the initial landfall point and select another landfall point, the procedure of which is described below.
+Note that if a new landfall location is selected by the user, except for the latitude and longitude which is updated programmatically, users should manually update the landfall parameters to agree with the expected parameter values at the new location.

 ../../../../../_images/R2DHurricaneTrackDB3.png